1. Policy Statement

 Most browsers are initially set up to accept cookies.
 Though most cookies expire after a certain period of time, you can choose to delete a cookie file at any time.
 You can do so by resetting your browser to refuse all cookies or to indicate when a cookie is sent.
 However, some UHG features or services may not function properly without cookies.

-UHG takes reasonable steps to protect your information from misuse, interference and loss, and from unauthorised access, modification or disclosure.
-Your information may be stored in hard copy documents or electronically on UHG servers or archived on CDs.
+UHG has an Information Security Policy, that provides the organisational commitment to protect your information from misuse, interference and loss, and from unauthorised access, modification or disclosure.

 In the case of information that forms part of a health or medical record, your information will be held for at least seven years from the last time a health service was provided, in accordance with the Health Records Act.
 If someone under the age of 18 used the health service, the information will be held at least until that person has turned 25.